 SELECT IT MANAGEMENT PRACTICES TO SUPPORT BETTER ALIGNMENT

-Key practices driving more effective alignment, thereby improving IT Investment results, have been identified by the IT Process Institute (ITPI) and include:
+Key practices driving more effective alignment, which improves IT investment results, have been identified by the IT Process Institute (ITPI) and include:

-Actively identify opportunities to use emerging technology to meet objectives
+- Identify opportunities actively to use emerging technology to meet objectives.

-Have an effective process and methodology for justifying and prioritizing IT investment decisions
+- Implement an effective process and methodology for justifying and prioritizing IT investment decisions.

-Have a formal periodic process for identifying what is needed by the business
+- Define a formal periodic process for identifying what is needed by the business.

 THE BOTTOM LINE